Stuycs-K/final-project-3-lee-kyle-lin-jiawen/WORKLOG.md

 ### 5/27/24
 -Created the player which moves to where the mouse is pressed

+### 5/28/24
+-Added the farm class and changed the crops class to add the harvest feature for each crop

 ## GROUP MEMBER 2

 ### date x